The Best Destinations to Disconnect from Everything

 2. Harbour Helicopter tour

 With a jaw-dropping coastline and iconic buildings such as the Opera House and Harbour Bridge, imagine seeing it all from the air?
-From up there you will enjoy a full panoramic view of the Sydney skyline with your experienced pilot guiding you over the harbour, Taronga Zoo, Watsons Bay, Rose Bay and Manly Cover, the Sydney harbour helicopter tour will leave you breathless!
+From up there you will enjoy a full panoramic view of the Sydney skyline with your experienced pilot guiding you over the harbour, Taronga Zoo, Watsons Bay, Rose Bay and Manly Cover, the Sydney Australia helicopter tour will leave you breathless!
 Great views are all packed into a 20-minute helicopter joy flight.
+Imagine the excitement before taking to the air and seeing these incredible sites from above.
+Choosing the right tour company with ensure customers are given an experience they will never forget, in a modern and well-equipped chopper that meets the highest safety standards.

 3. Sydney Beer and Brewery tour